Opening, Closing, and Cloaking: How to Begin and End A Spell

 Hail to the guardians of the watchtowers of the north, by the powers of mother and earth, hear us! *

-Even if you haven’t played and replayed this iconic “calling the corners” scene from The Craft, you’ve probably at least heard that phrase from other witches and magic-makers as an example of the proper way to begin your spellwork.
-Others call it “casting a circle” or “opening the door”, but what the heck does it all mean and why should I do it?!
+Even if you haven’t played and replayed this iconic “calling the corners” scene from The Craft, you may have heard that phrase from other witches and magic-makers as an example of the proper way to begin your spellwork.
+Others call it “casting a circle”, “opening the door”, "setting sacred space" etc etc... but what the heck does it all mean and why should I do it?!

 Having an “official” start to your spell can help you get in a witchy frame of mind before you get down to business, and having an official "end" can help you transition back into the mundane world.
 There are countless ways to do that, but here are some simple suggestions!

-Cloaking is a little different than casting a circle or calling the corners, because instead of announcing your presence to Spirit, you’re hiding your presence from humans who you don’t want involved in your magic.
+Cloaking is a little different than casting a circle or calling the corners, because instead of announcing your presence to Spirit, you’re hiding your presence from entities or humans who you don’t want involved in your magic.
 This could be for any number of reasons (everyone deserves privacy without question!) but it’s particularly helpful for witches in the broom closet or living with intolerant housemates.
+In the above scene from the Pen15 episode "Vendy Wiccany", Maya and Anna do NOT cloak themselves from the prying eyes of their classmate and it... doesn't go great.

-Eliza Swann of The Golden Dome School taught me this method: tune yourself into the textures and patterns of the room you’re in, and imagine pulling them over you like a cloak.
+Eliza Swann of The Golden Dome School taught me this method, which we open every Secret Circle meetup with: tune yourself into the textures and patterns of the room you’re in, and imagine pulling them over you like a cloak.
 You’re a chameleon blending in with the floor, the walls, the furniture.
 You move, your cloak moves with you.
 When it’s time to drop your cloak, just imagine it sliding off of you like any other garment of clothing.

 CASTING A CIRCLE